 You can apply for an Adult Dependants' Grant if you have a partner or another adult who depends on you financially.
 Grown up children don't count as adult dependants.
 You can not get an Adult Dependant's Grant if the dependent adult is also a student getting student finance.

 Disabled Students Allowance (DSA) is a grant to help pay the extra essential costs you may have as a direct result of your disability, including a long-term health condition, mental-health condition, or specific learning difficulty such as dyslexia or dyspraxia.
 You don't have to pay this back.

 What is DSA for?

 DSA can help cover essential extra costs you might have during your course as a direct result of your disability, such as: human support, travel costs, assistive technology and training in how to use the technology effectively.
 DSA doesn't depend on household income - what you get depends on your individual needs

 How do I apply for student finance?

 The quickest and easiest way to apply is online at www.gov.uk/student-finance.
 Apply as soon as the application service opens to make sure you have your money sorted for the start of your course.
-The deadline for applications will be in summer.
 If your application is late, your money might be too.
-If you are applying for student finance that depends on your household income we will need some information from your parents or partner too.
+If you are applying for student finance that depends on your household income they will need some information from your parents or partner too.

 Repaying your loans